 In his homelessness quote, B. B. King instructs his fans to divert whatever resources they may want to spend on him to those actually in need of them.

 Samantha Morton started her acting career at thirteen when she dropped out of school to attend Central TV junior workshops.
-Regarded as one of the compelling actors of her generation, she has won Oscar nominations for her roles in two movies.
+Regarded as one of the most compelling actors of her generation, she has won Oscar nominations for her roles in two movies.
 Other accolades she has received include a British Academy Television Award, a British Independent Film Award, and a Golden Globe Award.

 Morton is amazed by how previously comfortable people, all of a sudden, become homeless.
 Little wonder the rate of homelessness increases day by day globally.
 Also, homelessness does not come in solitude, as noted in Morton’s quote.
 Homeless people are prone to indulge in crimes.
 Homelessness is a form of deprivation, and an average human being would want to get out of the dismal situation by every means possible.